-Taxable income – Non-resident companies are taxed only on income derived from Slovak sources.
+Non-resident companies are taxed only on income derived from Slovak sources.
 They are generally taxed according to the rules applicable to residents.
 Income attributable to a Slovak permanent establishment is generally taxed at 21% rate through a tax return (self-assessment).
 Since 2020, the reduced rate of 15% applies instead of 21%, if specific income threshold conditions are met.

-Withholding tax – Generally, 19% withholding tax or tax security is levied (unless limited under a tax treaty); an increased tax rate of 35% applies if the recipient is a resident of a non-contracting state (i.e. a state not on the “white list” published by the Slovak Ministry of Finance).
+Generally, 19% withholding tax or tax security is levied (unless limited under a tax treaty); an increased tax rate of 35% applies if the recipient is a resident of a non-cooperating state (i.e. a state not on the “white list” published by the Slovak Ministry of Finance).
 For interest and royalty payments EU Interest and Royalties Directive was implemented.

 Applicable on interest expenses arising in the tax period starting January 1st, 2015.
 All resident legal entities and non-resident legal entities having a permanent establishment in Slovak Republic are covered, with the exception of financial institutions and leasing companies.
 The deduction of interest expenses (including of other related expenses) on loans from related parties exceeding 25% of a company’s earnings before interest, taxes, depreciation, and amortization is prohibited.